-Welding for Automotive Technology - 2 Credits Prerequisite: A grade of "C" or higher in AT 100
+Welding for Automotive Technology - 2 Credits

 Must be currently enrolled in full-time AT program.

 Students will learn the fundamentals of Oxyacetylene and Plasma Arc Cutting processes on various thickness materials in multiple positions.
 Students will also learn the basic set-up, operation, and shut-down procedures for Gas Metal Arc Welding "Mig".
 GMAW practice will include various joint designs and welding in all positions.
 Welding shop environment safety including personal safety, safe operation of equipment, tools, work area, and respiratory protection will also be emphasized.